Flag of Ireland, Currency, Population, Tourist Places

 1. Population of Ireland :

-As of 2024, the population of Ireland is approximately 5.4 million.
+As of December 2024, the population of Ireland is approximately 5.28 million people.

 The Republic of Ireland (distinct from Northern Ireland, which is part of the United Kingdom) is growing steadily, with most of the population living in urban areas like the capital, Dublin, and other cities such as Cork, Limerick, and Galway.